COVID: EU 'confident' of herd immunity by summer | DW | 25.04.2021

 By Saturday, 128 million doses have been administered to 21% of the EU's population, according to a tally for the AFP news agency.

-Malta is leading the way in the 27-nation bloc, with 47% of its population inoculated and Hungary with 37 percent.
+Malta is leading the way in the 27-nation bloc, with 47% of its population inoculated, followed by Hungary, with 37%.

-The European Commission, the bloc's executive arm, announced earlier this week that it is set to secure up to 1.8 billion doses of BioNTech-Pfizer COVID-19 vaccine between 2021-2023.
+The European Commission, the bloc's executive arm, announced earlier this week that it is set to secure up to 1.8 billion doses of BioNTech-Pfizer COVID-19 vaccine from 2021 to 2023.

 With material from Reuters